COURSE ONLY DATES & FEES

 By the end of the course, participants will be equipped with a solid foundation in international law, enabling them to analyze and navigate the complex legal landscape of global affairs.

-Intensive Short Summer Course in Public International Law Location: University of Cambridge or University College London (UCL)
+Intensive 2 Week Summer Course in Public International Law Location: University of Cambridge or University of London (UOL)

 Duration: (2 weeks - 10 day Lessons and Workshops)